timweisbarth/renewable-energy-wind/README.md

 </p>

 ## Interpretation of results

+As expected, the model is best at classifying for the shortest horizon.

+## Outlook

 ## Sidenotes:
 - **Dimensionality reduction**: Manually drop columns if too many NaNs and collapse height and range dimension of the Brazilian datasets to binary